Martin-S-Weber/re-work/README.md

 ### Patching Event Dispatch

 The first approach we'll evaluate is to replace the first bit of the dispatcher/router/handler trio.
 Our patched dispatch routine allows us to specify not only which events and arguments to dispatch, but also _where to_.
 As events, unlike function calls, produce no results for the dispatcher, that's all we need to add to make our new dispatch functional.
 So ```(dispatch [:witty 42])``` becomes ```(dispatch' witty-worker [:witty 42])``` which enables any worker to post an event into ```witty-worker```'s event loop.
-Remember, if we need information "back" from the other worker, our event choreography will ```(dispatch manager [:witty-response "it's the answer"])``` down the road, which will give us a return channel for data via events across these workers.
+Remember, if we need information "back" from the other worker, our event choreography will ```(dispatch' manager [:witty-response "it's the answer"])``` down the road, which will give us a return channel for data via events across these workers.
 Addressing of workers must remain static at this stage.
 To achieve dynamic worker addressing, the handling of the worker registry etc. would need to be visible as a first-class citizen of our application, just as threshold-crossing points will be visible by explicit use of ```(dispatch')```.

 ### Patching Event Routing